salimdellali/parking-lot-server/README.md

 - `npm start` : start the server
 - `npm devserver` : start the server in dev mode (restart the server on each save)
-- `npm test` : run unit and integrations tests
+- `npm test` : run unit and integration tests

 ## Project structure